TobySuch/Shifter/README.md

 - [FilePond](https://github.com/pqina/filepond) + [JSZip](https://github.com/Stuk/jszip)

 ## Running in production
-This project is still in early development and should not be used in production yet.
-Many requirements and features are incomplete or non-existent.
-The instructions below are for documentation purposes only at this time.
-Please note that these instructions may not always be up to date or fully working in all configurations.
+This project is still in development and may not be suitable to use in production yet depending on your requirements.
+Some features are incomplete or non-existent.
+Existing features are subject to change and may not be backwards compatible.
+If you would like to use this project in production, please be aware of this and proceed with caution, especially if you are updating.

 Before you begin, make sure you have installed Docker and Docker Compose on your system.
 If you're not sure how to do this, refer to the [Docker documentation](https://docs.docker.com/get-docker/) for instructions.